 - i.
 Implements a charter application process that is open, well-publicized, and transparent, and is organized around clear, realistic timelines. - ii.
 Allows sufficient time for each stage of the application and school pre-opening process to be carried out with quality and integrity. - iii.
 Explains how each stage of the application process is conducted and evaluated. - iv.
 Communicates the education needs of the district, the charter authorizing processes, approval criteria, and decisions clearly to the public. - v.
-Informs applicants of their rights and responsibilities and promptly notifies applicants of approval or denial, while explaining the factors that determined the decision.
+Informs applicants of their rights and responsibilities and promptly notifies applicants of approval or denial, while explaining the factors that determined the decision so that applicants can decide if they wish to revise their plans based in part on that information and resubmit in the future.